Teacher Guide: Comprehension Strategy Lesson Plans and Teaching Resources

 - Discuss prior knowledge of the book and activate schema for the strategy using the “Link to What You Know” questions.

 - Set a purpose for reading by explaining that you will be reading the book as strategy experts.
-Which means you’ll be stopping on specific pages to practice using the strategy addressed by each lesson plan.
+This means you’ll be stopping on specific pages to practice using the strategy addressed by each lesson plan.

 - As a result of moving through these steps, you’ll help students develop a thought process that will translate to all of their interactions with text.